softworkz/embyuserwiki/Devices.md

 Click into a device in order to customize it's options.

 The display name can be changed in order to personalize how it will appear in your Media Browser apps.
-The original display name is displayed above in a read-only fashion.
+The original name reported by the device is displayed above in a read-only fashion.

 ![](images/server/devices2.png)